Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 Side effects

-Hormones can cause side effects in the body that include unwanted hair growth, skin problems, and more.
-When taking birth control, they can range from unpleasant discharge and swelling of the mammary glands to allergic reactions, you can still gain weight dramatically.
-Stopping the drug immediately often does not have the desired effect, since the effect of hormones can be prolonged, it will take the body some time to return to normal.
+Hormones can cause side effects in the body that include unwanted hair growth, skin problems and more.
+When taking birth control, they can range from unpleasant discharge and swelling of the mammary glands to allergic reactions, and you can also gain weight dramatically.
+Immediate withdrawal of the drug often does not have the desired effect, since the effects of hormones can be long-lasting and the body will take some time to return to normal.

 Types of hormonal pills